We’re seeing a lot less of Trump’s rallies on TV news in 2020

 “We will continue to follow and monitor prevailing public health guidelines regarding large indoor gatherings as we have since the start of the pandemic,” an NBC News spokesperson said.

-Jeremy Diamond, a White House correspondent for CNN who broadcast from outside the venue, said on air that the decision was made by journalists because of the increased risk of COVID-19 transmission indoors, particularly when social distancing is not practiced.
+Jeremy Diamond, a White House correspondent for CNN who broadcast from outside the venue, said on-air that the decision was made by journalists because of the increased risk of coronavirus transmission indoors, particularly when social distancing is not practiced.

-“You don’t want to be exposed, potentially, to a spread of coronavirus," anchor Wolf Blitzer said during a segment on Sunday.
+“You don’t want to be exposed, potentially, to a spread of coronavirus,” anchor Wolf Blitzer said during a segment Sunday.
 “That’s right, Wolf,” Diamond replied.
-“And, If you listen to every public health expert, that is what they would advise you to do — is to not an attend an event where you have thousands of people packed together inside in an indoor space where people are not wearing masks, where people are not social distancing."
+“And, If you listen to every public health expert, that is what they would advise you to do — is to not an attend an event where you have thousands of people packed together inside in an indoor space where people are not wearing masks, where people are not social distancing.”

 Still, even while most reporters did not venture inside, a live video feed was provided to the networks, as part of standard protocol, to use if they chose.
-But they did not on Sunday night.
+But they did not Sunday night.

 Networks are generally reluctant to discuss their programming decisions, including their choices about when to broadcast the president’s rallies.
 Fox, which has broadcast Trump rallies far more than most other networks — and boasted that its live coverage of the Tulsa rally drew a substantial 7.7 million viewers — did not provide a public comment about its decision not to broadcast the Henderson event.
 Fox’s correspondent Jonathan Hunt also reported from outside the rally venue.